 Happy birthday to me!
 My birthday falls in late November, near Thanksgiving.
 Rather than combine the festivities with Thanksgiving, we've always carved out a special time to celebrate, complete with special birthday cake requests.

-If you're a fan of dark chocolate buttercream, I've also made a unique and flavorful marzipan layer cake that has a similarly rich frosting and dripping chocolate ganache.
+If you're a fan of dark chocolate buttercream, I've also made a unique and flavorful marzipan layer cake that has a similarly rich frosting and chocolate ganache drip.
 (I do like to decorate a cake with chocolate.)

 Ingredients